 Algorithms¶

-scautomt and scmtv invert processed waveforms from muliple
+scautomt and scmtv invert processed waveforms from multiple

 seismic phases for seismic moment tensors in the time